luckyshot/snippets/README.md

 ## Taxonomies

+In no particular order, some of these are the same but might fit better for certain projects (i.e. _Blocked_ vs _Needs info_, or _Archived_ vs _Closed_).

 ### Statuses

 - New
 - Ready
+- In progress
-- In Progress
+- In review
 - Ready to test
 - Done
+- Closed
 - Archived
-- Closed
 - Rejected
 - Postponed
+- Blocked
 - Needs info

 ### Priorities